-The UnaMesa Association, a 501.c(3) non-profit, strengthens communities by increasing the number and depth of meaningful connections.
+The UnaMesa Association, a 501(c)(3) non-profit, strengthens communities by increasing the number and depth of meaningful connections.
 Located in Palo Alto, CA, we incubate projects such as the Magical Bridge Foundation and InPlay that create and promote new ways of connecting within and across communities.
-Our overarching goal is to work with networks of social enterprises to develop shared frameworks for valuing interactions and relationships.
+Our overarching goal is to work with networks of social enterprises to develop shared technologies and frameworks for valuing interactions and relationships.
 In our view, the purpose of "impact accounting" is to drive innovations in health, education, social services by making visible which opportunities and experiences are most meaningful in the lives of individuals and families.

 InPlay partners with schools to close the achievement gap by connecting disengaged, low-income children with out-of-school programs.
 Today more than two-thirds of children from low-income households in the US do not participate in out of school programs.
 Missing out on these expanded learning opportunities may be one of the most important factors leading to the achievement gap and drop-out crisis.